YoussefRbahi/fontcetera/README.md

 ![Fontcetera Banner](banner.png)

-# Fontcetera - Chrome Extension
+# Fontcetera - Uniform Text Formatter

 Fontcetera is a Chrome extension that allows you to easily format your text with various Unicode fonts and styles.